mathiasburger/pgimp/README.md

 Running python code within gimp is performed by the `GimpScriptRunner`.
 Have a look at the corresponding test `GimpScriptRunnerTest` to see how this works.

+## Convenience function library

+You may import convenience functions from `pgimp.gimp` in your gimp python scripts.
+See `pgimp.GimpScriptRunnerTest.test_import_from_pgimp_library`.

 # Installation

 ## Local